• About

 monte alban oaxaca

-The Threats Facing Monte Alban pyramids
+The Threats Facing Monte Alban Pyramids

 The Monte Alban archaeological site was included on the 2008 World Monuments Watch to highlight the various threats affecting the site.
 The hieroglyphic inscriptions at Monte Alban, were rapidly eroding from exposure to the elements as a result of digs.